code4me/4me-app-builder-nodejs/README.md

 Now the target has been created we can fill in its address in 4me.

- * Switch back to 4me and open the 'Log Note Dispatcher Integration' in the Integrations console.
+* Switch back to 4me and open the 'Log Note Dispatcher Integration' in the app offering console.
- * Press the 'Add Integration Instance' button.
+* Press the 'Add App Instance' button.
 * Paste the URL copied on Webhook.site above to the `URL` field of the Configuration tab of the form.
 * Press 'Save'.
-You will be taken to the screen showing the Integration and see a message that integration was added to your account.
+You will be taken to the screen showing the app offering and see a message that integration was added to your account.
- * Follow the link in that success message to see what the Integration looks like to a customer once it has added the App.
+* Follow the link in that success message to see what the app instance looks like to a customer once it has added the App.
 (You can also navigate to that screen via the Apps section.
-Now it is installed the Integration Instance will be listed in your account as one of the Installed Apps.)
+Now it is installed the app instance will be listed in your account as one of the Installed Apps.)

-Now the Integration is installed in your account you can see it in action.
+Now the app is installed in your account you can see it in action.

  * Open any Request, for instance [Request 70414](https://wdc.4me-demo.com/requests/70414) from the inbox, and add a Note.
  * Go to [Webhook.site](https://webhook.site) and see that it received a message at the URL you configured.
 If you check 'Format JSON' the 'Raw Content' field will show something like